Central Asian red deer: Phylogeny

 An analysis of mitochondrial DNA of 125 tissue samples from 50 populations of the genus Cervus included two samples from Tajikistan and three from western China.
 The results supported the classification of the red deer populations in Central Asia as two distinct red deer subspecies.

 Results of a subsequent phylogenetic analysis of Cervinae tissue samples indicated that deer samples from Central Asia form a distinct clade and warrant to be raised to species level.

 The Central Asian red deer group appears to have genetically diverged from the European red deer group during the Chibanian period between 770,000 and 126,000 years ago.

-The first phylogenetic analysis using hair samples of the deer population in Dachigam National Park in Jammu and Kashmir was published in 2015.
+The first phylogenetic analysis using hair samples of the deer population in Dachigam National Park of Jammu and Kashmir, India, was published in 2015.
 Results showed that these samples form a subcluster within the Central Asian red deer group; they are genetically closer to this group than to the European red deer.